danchern97/tda4la/README.md

 # Usage

+ - To transform the (Swe-/Ita-/-)CoLA dataset to a unified format, use `CoLA preparation.ipynb`

  - To calculate topological features, please refer to our previous work: ["Artificial Text Detection via Examining the Topology of Attention Maps"](https://aclanthology.org/2021.emnlp-main.50.pdf).
 This repository also contains code for classification.

  - To calculate BLiMP, use `Linguistic_minimal_pairs.ipynb`.